-Addiction to drugs or alcohol is dangerous for the user, but equally hard on those who love him or her.
-Watching someone you care about struggle with substance abuse is one of the hardest things you might have to go through.
+It can be quite challenging to love a drug addict.
+Addiction to drugs or alcohol is dangerous for the user but equally hard on those who love him or her.
+It is always hard to see how the loved ones self-destruct themselves, as well as all the things it is related to what they might have to go through.

-You may worry over his or her safety and well-being, and wonder whether they’ll ever get help.
-You may want to talk to this person about your feelings and concerns, but feel like there is never a right time, or like they are not listening.
-If you don’t understand the nature of addiction, you may also feel anger, sadness, and frustration that your loved one won’t quit, or seems unwilling to even try.
+A person may love a drug addict, worry over their safety and well-being, and wonder whether they’ll ever get help.
+One may want to talk to this person about the feelings and concerns but feel like there is never a right time or like they are not listening.
+If one doesn’t understand the nature of addiction, it is common to feel anger, sadness, and frustration that the partner won’t quit or seems unwilling even to try.

-Rest assured that all you are feeling is normal, and that your loved one can still have a good outcome, even with a longstanding addiction.
-If you’re feeling stressed or confused about what to do, or where to turn, keep a few things in mind:
+Rest assured that all one is feeling is normal and that the loved one can still have a good outcome, even with a longstanding addiction.
+There are steps on how to help an addict or polyaddict.
+If a person feels stressed or confused about what to do or where to turn, keep a few things in mind.

-You may feel as though your loved one isn’t trying to change, or that he isn’t listening when you try to broach the subject of quitting his substance of choice.
+One may feel as though the loved one isn’t trying to change, isn’t listening when one tries to broach the subject of quitting a substance of choice.
 While it may seem like outright defiance or hesitancy, it probably isn’t.
-Addiction affects the user on many levels, and simply quitting isn’t usually an option.
+Not understanding addiction affects the drug user on many levels, and simply quitting isn’t usually an option.

-Addiction is a physical dependency on a substance.
-The user’s body reacts badly when the substance isn’t used for sometimes as little as a few hours, but usually always within a day.
-Severe, and even life-threatening reactions can occur.
-Addicts will do almost anything to acquire their drug of choice before these side effects can take their toll in an effort to feel better.
+Addiction is commonly linked to a physical dependency on a substance.
+The user’s body reacts badly when the substance isn’t used for sometimes as little as a few hours, usually within a day.
+Severe and even life-threatening reactions can occur.
+An addict will do almost anything to acquire their drug of choice before these side effects can take their toll to feel better.

-This combination of factors often leaves the person feeling helpless to stop, even if he wants to.
+This combination of factors often leaves the person feeling helpless to stop, even if they want to try harder.

 Approach with Concern

-Approach someone with an addiction with love and concern so you can successfully convince him to seek professional help.
-Don’t approach the addict with accusations and blame, as this might only lead to lead to further depression.
+Approach someone with addiction with love and concern so as to successfully convince them to seek professional help.
+Don’t approach the addict with accusations and blame, as this might only lead to further depression.

-Even though you are probably angry and feel let down by the addict, do not approach him with accusations and blame.
-Odds are, he already feels horrible about the way his life has turned out, and blaming him for his actions will only lead to further depression.
-If your goal is for him to get professional help, then approach him with love and concern.
-Let him know that you want what’s best for him and that you want to support him during recovery.
-You may tell him how the addiction has changed him, and the worries you have for him, and your relationship.
-Do this during a time when he seems receptive, if possible.
+Even though one is probably angry and feels let down by the addict, do not approach them with accusations and blame.
+Odds are, they already feel horrible about the way their life has turned out, and blaming them for their actions will only lead to further depression.
+If a goal is for them to get professional help, then approach them with love and concern.
+It is critical to communicate to an addict that the best option is treatment and that support is always here during recovery.
+One may tell an addict how the addiction has changed them and the worries one has.
+Do this during a time when they seem receptive, if possible.
 If it isn’t, then be compassionate and honest.
-You may have to approach him several times before he agrees to seek treatment.
+One may have to approach them several times before they agree to seek treatment.

 Understand the Rehabilitation Process

-More than likely, you won’t be able to have much contact with your loved one during the initial stages of rehab.
-Even though you want to be there to help, this is a good thing.
-Although you may be close, having you around would create an unneeded distraction during the most crucial parts of his recovery and detoxification.
-Rest assured that he is in good hands, and that you have chosen the right rehab facility to meet his needs.
-After the initial phases are over, you will probably be asked to visit, and you may be asked to attend family counseling sessions.
-This will give you a chance to discuss any issues you may have, or talk about how the addiction has affected your life.
+More than likely, one won’t be able to contact the loved one during the initial stages of rehab treatment.
+Even though one wants to be there to help, this is a good thing.
+Although one may be close, having one around would create an unneeded distraction during the most crucial parts of his recovery and detoxification.
+Rest assured that an addict is in good hands and that one has chosen the right rehab facility to meet his needs, even specialized ones like co-occurring diseases.

 Become a Support System